 Development of a safe, effective cholera vaccine is the first step in establishing AVANT's single-dose, oral bacterial vaccine franchise.
 During 2002, AVANT completed a Phase II dose-ranging study with CholeraGarde® which confirmed the safety and activity of this vaccine and supported the start of Phase II trials in December 2002 with the International Vaccine Institute ("IVI") in Bangladesh where cholera is endemic.
-IVI is assessing the safety and immunogenicity of the vaccine in adults, toddlers and infants as young as nine months of age.
-IVI has completed testing in all study groups and results are expected to be announced in mid-2005.
-Published results have shown the vaccine to be well tolerated and immunogenic against the cholera organism in the adult portion of this trial.
+IVI is assessing the safety and immunogenicity of the vaccine in adults, children and infants as young as nine months of age.
+In July 2005, study results in children and infants showed CholeraGarde® to be well tolerated and highly immunogenic, with 77% of children aged 9 months to 5 years generating protective immune responses.
+Previously published results have shown the vaccine to be well tolerated and immunogenic against the cholera organism in the adult portion of this trial.

 During the period January 1, 2000 through December 31, 2004, AVANT incurred approximately \$9.3 million in research, development and clinical costs on its CholeraGarde® program.
-During the three months ended March 31, 2005, AVANT incurred approximately \$92,100 in research, development and clinical costs on its CholeraGarde® program.
+During the six months ended June 30, 2005, AVANT incurred approximately \$256,600 in research, development and clinical costs on its CholeraGarde® program.

 AVANT is also developing an oral typhoid fever vaccine, Ty800, for global health needs.
 The National Institute of Allergy and Infectious Disease (NIAID) of the National Institutes of Health (NIH) and AVANT have agreed for the NIAID to conduct a Phase I/II in-patient dose-ranging clinical trial aimed at demonstrating the safety and immunogenicity of the Ty800 vaccine.
-NIAID has funded the production of Ty800 vaccine for clinical testing and expects to initiate the Phase I/II trial at a NIH-funded clinical site in 2005.
+NIAID has funded the production of Ty800 vaccine for clinical testing and expects to initiate the Phase I/II trial at a NIH-funded clinical site in the second half of 2005.
 The NIAID trial seeks to confirm the safety and immunogenicity of the Ty800 oral vaccine observed in an earlier physician-sponsored Ty800 vaccine study.
 During the period January 1, 2000 through December 31, 2004, AVANT incurred approximately \$5 million in research, development, contract manufacturing and clinical costs on its Ty800 program.
-During the three months ended March 31, 2005, AVANT incurred approximately \$130,500 in research, development and clinical costs on its Ty800 program.
+During the six months ended June 30, 2005, AVANT incurred approximately \$258,000 in research, development and clinical costs on its Ty800 program.